 Bacterial resistance to antibiotics is a natural process.
-Bacteria have implanted within them a capability to resist the medications developed to eradicate them.
+Bacteria have implanted within them the capability to resist the medications developed to eradicate them.
 At the same time, human actions exacerbate the problem.
 Scientists have discovered that there is a connection between the appearance of resistance to antibiotic medicines given to people and the use of the same antibiotics on farm animals.
 The most problematic use of antibiotics with farm animals concerns their use as artificial growth boosters rather than curing infectious diseases.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.